-Harvard owns more land in Boston than in Cambridge, and the University’s footprint in the Allston neighborhood is rapidly expanding.
-SEAS will be the primary occupant of the 500,000+ square foot Science and Engineering Complex.
+Harvard owns more land in Boston than in Cambridge, and the University’s footprint in the Allston neighborhood has rapidly expanded.
+SEAS is the primary occupant of the 500,000+ square foot Science and Engineering Complex (SEC).

 The SEC features state-of-the-art classrooms, active learning labs, maker space, faculty labs, community space and a café.
 Green design makes it one of the most environmentally sustainable facilities of its kind.
 The SEC and the classroom and administrative office building at 114 Western Ave. are located across the street from the Harvard Business School campus, the Harvard Innovation Lab, Life Lab, and ArtLab.

-Allston will house the SEAS Bioengineering, Computer Science, Data Science, and Computational Science and Engineering programs, some Electrical Engineering and Materials Science/Mechanical Engineering faculty, and most SEAS administrative offices.
+Allston houses the SEAS Bioengineering, Computer Science, Data Science, and Computational Science and Engineering programs, some Electrical Engineering and Materials Science/Mechanical Engineering faculty, and most SEAS administrative offices.